-The overall colour is a silver-grey with brown blotchy markings.
-This species is closely related to sharks and therefore has no boney skeleton; instead it has a back-bone of gristle.
+The overall colour is silver-grey with brown blotchy markings.
+This species is closely related to sharks and therefore has no bony skeleton; instead, it has a backbone of gristle.
 This means that it provides two large boneless fillets which have for a long time been used in the fish and chip trade.
-Elephant fish is very good eating.
+This species is very good eating.

-The odd appearance of the elephant fish would put-off most buyers should they see it whole in their fish monger’s shop window.
-For this reason the fillets are sold with names like silver trumpeter and silver fish.
-They are excellent eating.
+The odd appearance of the elephant fish would put off most buyers should they see it whole in their fishmonger’s shop window.
+For this reason, the fillets are sold with names like silver trumpeter and silverfish.

-The elephant fish is rather unusual species related to sharks.
+The elephant fish is a rather unusual species related to sharks.
 Average size 60 to 90 cm.
 It has smooth skin which is bright silver with dark blotches when first caught.
-Will take cut-bait but is best targeted with shell fish and grab baits.
-Strong fighter on rod and line.
+Will take cut-bait but is best targeted with shellfish and crab baits.
+The elephant fish is a strong fighter on rod and line.

 Elephant fish are very strong fighters when hooked even on surfcasting gear.
 They will often swim strongly back and forth before being landed.

 The best time of year to catch elephant fish